sujithjay/sujithjay.github.io/_posts/2019-09-13-Datomic-With-Rich-Hickey.md

 ---
 {% include youtubeplayer.html id=page.youtube %}

-This is Rich Hickey giving a talk introducing Datomic.
-Here are my notes on the talk.
+This talk is an introduction to Datomic, by its creator Rich Hickey.
+My notes on this talk is linked below.

 <iframe style="display:block" src="/public/pdf/Datomic.pdf" width="700" height="860"></iframe>